Education is central to the mission of the San Antonio Symphony.

-We also have a fun-filled Family Series of four concerts on Sundays.
-Family Concerts are for children and adults of all ages.
-Each concert program is preceded by interactive pre-concert activities for kids, such as Meet the Maestro, musical crafts and games, and our ever-popular Instrument Petting Zoo.
+We also have a fun-filled Family Series of three concerts on Sunday afternoons.
+Family Concerts are designed for children age 4-11, but can be enjoyed by persons of all ages.
+Each concert program is preceded by an hour of Pre-Concert Activities for Kids, including musical crafts and games, and our ever-popular Instrument Petting Zoo.
 The Symphony mascot, Count Bassie, has also been known to make appearances at Family Concerts.

 Each year, the San Antonio Symphony League sponsors a Paint-to-Music Contest for any pre-kindergarten through sixth grade students attending at least one YPC concert in the season.
 The purpose of the contest is to encourage children to explore the language of music and the role that classical music can play in enhancing creative expression through art.
-Last year, over 40 schools and over 1500 students participated in Paint-to-Music.
-In a culminating showcase of two art forms, selections from the winning entries are projected above the orchestra during the corresponding music selections at the last YPC and Family Concert of the year.
+During the 2012-13 season, over 40 schools and almost 4000 students participated!
+In a culminating showcase of two art forms, selections from the winning entries are projected above the orchestra during the corresponding music selections at a designated Young People’s Concert during the year.

 As part of our innovative Community Engagement Program, Symphony musicians regularly visit schools throughout Bexar County to perform and demonstrate for students as well as to work with band and orchestra members through sectionals, master classes, lessons, and coachings.
 Most recently, the Symphony has focused its outreach program on select high schools through our Brahms on Tour program.
-Through the program, the Symphony will perform several free educational concerts featuring the music at Brahms at area high schools for students during the school day, leading up to the highly-anticipated Brahms Festival in February 2013.
+The program will continue into the 2013-14 season as Dvořák on Tour, featuring several free-admission, educational performances at area high schools for students during the school day, leading up to the city-wide Dvořák Festival in January 2014.

-The Symphony also offers several open rehearsals each season for middle, high school and college students.
+The Symphony also offers several Open Rehearsals each season for middle, high school and college students.
 Students are able to witness how a professional orchestra rehearses while being exposed to masterpieces of classical music.
-They are also given a unique opportunity to interact with our new Music Director, Sebastian Lang-Lessing.
-Admission is free for students and teachers alike.
+Students also have the unique opportunity to interact with world-renowned Music Director, Sebastian Lang-Lessing.
+Admission is free with prior reservation for students and teachers alike.
 For more information, call Jeremy Brimhall, Director of Education (210) 554-1006.

-Each season, a guest artist from the Symphony’s Masterclassics Series teaches an annual Russell Hill Rogers String Master Class for advanced high school string players.
-This year the master class will be taught by renowned violinist and conductor, Cho-Liang Lin.
+Each season, a guest artist from the Symphony’s Masterclassics Series presents an annual Russell Hill Rogers String Master Class for advanced string students of all ages.
+The 2012-13 master class was given by renowned violinist and conductor, Cho-Liang Lin.

-The Symphony’s Assistant Conductor, Akiko Fujimoto, gives a Concert Preview prior to all 28 Classics Series concerts.
-Concert Previews offer a unique opportunity for concert-goers to ask questions and learn detailed information about the program in advance.
-Concert Previews start at 7 pm.
-Symphony musicians have also recently started offering the program Ask a Musician in which anyone attending a Classics concerts can approach musicians during intermission to ask questions about anything related to the music or being a musician.
+The Symphony’s Associate Conductor, Akiko Fujimoto, presents a Classical Conversation prior to all 28 Classics Series concerts.
+Classical Conversations offer a unique opportunity for concert-goers to ask questions and learn detailed information about the program in advance.
+Classical Conversations start at 7 pm; doors generally open at 6:55 pm.
+Symphony musicians have also offer the Ask a Musician program in which anyone attending a Classics concerts can approach musicians during intermission to ask questions about anything related to the music or being a musician.

-Other educational programs offered by the Symphony include our annual Future Stars Competition for middle and high school instrumental students.
-Winners receive scholarship awards from the Symphony League, and the grand prize winner performs with the Symphony on a Family Concert program.
-The Symphony PRO-AM gives adult amateurs an opportunity to rehearse and perform side-by-side with Symphony professionals.
+Other educational programs offered by the Symphony include our annual Symphony PRO-AM event, open to all members of the community.
+The PRO-AM gives adult amateurs a unique opportunity to rehearse and perform side-by-side with Symphony professionals.

-In addition to our many educational programs, several Symphony guest artists make visits to schools every year to talk to students about music.
+In addition to our many educational programs, several Symphony guest artists make visits to local schools and universities every year to work with advanced students.
 Music Director Sebastian Lang-Lessing is also actively involved with schools, as well as programs aimed at adults.

 Symphony musicians and small ensembles also visit nursing homes, hospitals and other locations to perform and talk to those who can not attend our concerts.
 One of the most powerful ways the Symphony influences music education in our community is by bringing our talented musicians to San Antonio.
 Many of our musicians teach privately, coach in area middle and elementary schools and serve on the faculty of local colleges.
-The Symphony musicians as a whole form one of the cornerstones of the music education system in San Antonio.
+The Symphony musicians as a whole form a cornerstone of the music education system in San Antonio.